Los Bañales: The baths

 The baths are undoubtedly the most representative monument of the site of Los Bañales and possibly an inspiring element of the current name of the area, related to the baths.
 To a great extent, its current excellent state of preservation is due to its use for years as a dwelling.
 It was described in 1610 by Juan Bautista Labaña, a Portuguese geographer, author of a map and an itinerary of the Kingdom of Aragón.

 They were excavated by the teams of both José Galiay and later by Antonio Beltrán, who restored it to the state it is in today.
-It measures about 530 m2 and had a capacity for approximately sixty people.
-Given the estimated size of the city's population, this is not large enough, and this suggests that they would not be the only baths available.
+It measures about 530 m2 and has a capacity for approximately sixty people.
+Given the estimated size of the city's population, this is not large enough, and this suggests that there would not be the only baths available.

 The building was accessed from two small lobbies with benches, which allowed control of the entry and exits, from there to a locker room -apodyterium- in which the niches are preserved as wardrobe -loculi-.
-Through two doors you can access the cold room -frigidarium- in which there is a small pool -natatio-, or the warm room -tepidarium- and from this to the hot room -caldarium- where there was also a hot water tub, in a room that functioned as a sauna -sudity-.
+Through two doors, you can access the cold room -frigidarium- in which there is a small pool -natatio-, or the warm room -tepidarium-, and from this to the hot room -caldarium-, where there was also a hot water tub, in a room that functioned as a sauna -sudity-.
 There were latrines accessible from the frigidarium and from the lobby on the east side of the baths.

 Water supply

-Located in an immense plain in the center of the fluvial basins of the rivers Riguel and Arba de Luesia, from its beginnings the city of Los Bañales had to solve, by means of cisterns and springs now mostly vanished, how to obtain a water supply.
+Located in an immense plain in the center of the fluvial basins of the rivers Riguel and Arba de Luesia, from its beginnings, the city of Los Bañales had to solve, by means of cisterns and springs now mostly vanished, how to obtain a water supply.
 But its growth or the loss of the original aquifers led to the construction of a hydraulic system, unparalleled in the Roman world, which would provide the volume of water necessary to cover all the city's needs.
 Judging by the marks attested in some of the ashlars of the pillars of the aqueduct alluding to the Legio IIII Macedonica that participated in the construction between 9 and 5 a.
 C of the road between Caesaraugusta and Pompelo -together with Legio VI Victrix and Legio X Gemina-, one could date the construction of the aqueduct on those same dates, coinciding with what would be the first monumental takeoff of the city.
 In April 2015, within the program of the First Roman Weekend in Los Bañales, two new audiovisuals dedicated to the hydraulic system of the city were presented.
 The first one was a report directed by the young Aragonese filmmaker Álvaro Bonet y el segundo, una recreación infográfica realizada en Blender por Pablo Serrano and the second one, an infographic recreation made in Blender by Pablo Serrano, of which fragments also appear in the first of the audiovisuals.